abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 $ docker compose up -d adminer
 ```

 The port `8081` should be free for Adminer.
-Let's check that we can login into Adminer and see the empty databse state.
+Let's check that we can login into Adminer and see the empty database state.

 *The value for username, password and database name is `demo`.*